When to Use a Debit Card—and When to Use a Credit Card Instead

 It is much easier to track how much money is going in and out on a debit card—chances are, you know how much is in your account and how much you're allowed to spend.
 If you're not careful, a credit card can enable impulse buying because it gives you access to money you don't have.
 You can quickly fall into credit card debt and lose money on high interest rates and late payment fees if you don't manage your spending properly.
 If you're more prone to mindlessly swiping your credit card online or in person, stick to using your debit card.

-"Treat your debit card like cash," says Jamilah N. McCluney, financial advisor and specialist at Black Wealth Financial.
+"Treat your debit card like cash," says Jamilah N. McCluney, financial advisor and stategist at Black Wealth Financial.
 "Do you have the money in your checking account readily available to cover your purchase?
 If so, swipe away."

 You could also get a charge card, a type of credit card where you have to pay your statement in full every month—this is more similar to a debit card, and will help you stick to spending within your means while helping you build credit.